 This section will show a list of Aboriginal and Torres Strait Islander Language related training opportunities that will be available throughout Queensland.
 State Library will be conducting regional language workshops over the next 12 months (July 2019 – June 2020) and will provide further details here.
 Check this page often to see the latest listings/updates.

-If your community organisation would like to host a future language workshop, please contact Des. or Rose at the State Library.
+If your community organisation would like to host a future language workshop, please contact Rose at the State Library.

 State Library of Queensland Aboriginal and Torres Strait Islander Languages Research Discovery Workshop (17-21 February 2020 tbc)